This Jupyter notebook describes the

 !nflmodel predict "2019-12-01" CLE MIA --spread -110 -110 9.5 --total -105 -115 46.5

 The over/under metrics are reported in a similar fashion.
-The model thinks there's a 55% chance the total score goes under the published Vegas line which is good for a 4% return on average.
-Similarly, taking the over is expected to net a 13% loss.
+The model thinks there's a 53% chance the total score goes under the published Vegas line which results in a -1% loss on average.
+Similarly, taking the over is expected to net an 8% loss.

 While it has not been readily apparent up to this point, the model accounts for changes at the quarterback position.
 It does this by tracking ratings at both the team and quarterback level.